Hundreds of thousands of children remain in danger across Iraq

 Most displaced people are now living in newly constructed camps, or are sheltering in abandoned buildings.
-Additionally, heavy rains in Iraq have displaced close to 3,000 children.
+1.9 million people, including 900,000 children, remain displaced in Iraq.
 These children have lost food, water and shelter, putting them in danger of disease and violence.
 Many children remain in desperate need of our protection – we need your help.

 How is Unicef helping children in Mosul and Iraq?

 Our teams are on the ground now, providing emergency food, water and hygiene supplies to people affected by the crisis.
-Unicef is also supporting by trucking clean water into the city, and so far over 20,000 children in Mosul have been given access to safe water.
+In 2018, UNICEF continued to provide critical water and sanitation interventions for almost 960,000 conflict-affected people in camps, return locations and vulnerable host communities.

 Unicef is working with teams of psychosocial carers and healthcare professionals to ensure that we are there for the children who have fled Mosul.
 We are supporting child-friendly spaces which give vulnerable children a place to play and learn in a safe and secure environment.
-Since the beginning of the conflict, Unicef has supported reopening of schools to allow over 400,000 children to get back to learning.
+In 2018, Unicef helped 237,318 school-aged children access quality education.

 Working under some of the most difficult and dangerous conditions in the world, Unicef is doing everything possible to keep children and families safe in the days and weeks ahead.
 But we need your help to reach every child in danger.